codesandbox/codesandbox-client/packages/homepage/content/docs/3-preferences.md

 ## Can I have more than one Profile?

-Right now we only have the possibility to create on profile on the cloud but this will change in the future.
+Right now we only support one profile on the cloud but this will change in the future.